barchart/alerting-service-public/docs/content/concepts/security.md

 * Hostname:```alerts-management-prod.barchart.com```
 * Port: ```443```
 * Algorithm: Agreed upon when your account is configured
-* Secret: Agreed upon when your account is configured
+* Secret: Exchanged when your account is configured

 **Contact us at solutions@barchart.com or (866) 333-7587 for assistance configuring your account.**

 #### Token Signing Example

-Token signing should be done such that:
+Here are guidelines for token generation:

 * The signing secret (e.g. private key or secret string) is not exposed.
 * The signing system should be trusted to keep time correctly.